 {103}

 ordination; and in this he worked long, and not only in preaching or teaching strangers, but Barnabas, having gone to Tarsus to find him, brings him to Antioch; and it came to pass that for a whole year they assembled themselves with the church and taught much people.
 Who settled this?
 Who appointed them here?
 Who, Paul?
 Who, Barnabas?
-The grace of the Spirit of God wrought effectually in them; and so the apostles, as we have seen, had to judge: they *perceived the grace of God that was given to them,* and they gave them the right hand of fellowship.
+The grace of the Spirit of God wrought effectually in them; and so the apostles, as we have seen, had to judge: they *perceived the grace of God that was given to them*, and they gave them the right hand of fellowship.
 But still in public mission had they no derivative authority from some human ordination?
 Or was not abstract apostolic mission the ground on which it rested?
 Long it had been so; for God was securing in every way, that human dependence, human derivation should be broken in upon; for its place was gone in the earth.

 The dispensation was one born out of due time; it must prove itself by its energy from on high: so it had been proved both in preaching Christ and teaching the church.
 But now Barnabas and Paul were to be sent out on a definite mission, and, of course, they had derived authority now.
 Whence?
-Everything was still made to depend on the energy and calling of God. &#8220;As certain prophets and teachers were ministering to the Lord and fasting, the Holy Ghost said, Separate me Paul and Barnabas for the work whereunto I have called them; and when they had fasted and prayed, and laid their hands on them, they sent them away.&#8221; Did the apostle derive his authority, his apostolic authority, from his ordination?
+Everything was still made to depend on the energy and calling of God.
+"As certain prophets and teachers were ministering to the Lord and fasting, the Holy Ghost said, Separate me Paul and Barnabas for the work whereunto I have called them; and when they had fasted and prayed, and laid their hands on them, they sent them away".
+Did the apostle derive his authority, his apostolic authority, from his ordination?
 That would be a strange assertion; and he says he had it neither of nor by man.
 If this had been his first going forth to preach, it would have been almost impossible to have hindered the conclusion that it had its source in this, and the apostolate would merely have been from the church at Antioch.